degendemolisher/Hackathon-Huawei-FiveGuys/greedy_profit_v2/idea.md

 1) Find the ranges of time steps between which the datacenter can fit at least 1 server
 2) Filter ranges which last for less than the break even time
 3) For each range (from longest to shortest):
     1) Calculate the minimum slot capacity
     2) Pick the minimum of the minimum slot capacity or the number of servers to buy * server slots size
     3) Store the number of servers to buy, the datacentre, the buy time step, the dismiss time step in the results
     4) Subtract the number of bought servers from the initial desired number of servers to buy
     5) For each slot capacity in the range for the datacenter, decrease the slot capacity by the result of step 3.2
-4) Repeat steps 1 to 3.3 until there are no ranges left after step 2 or the all desired servers were purchased
+5) Repeat steps 1 to 3.3 until there are no ranges left after step 2 or the all desired servers were purchased
+	1) If there are no ranges and desired servers > 0 and the datacenter is DC3, change the datacenter to DC4 and repeat steps 1 to 3.3
-5) Return a tuple of the (results, remaining_slots)
+6) Return a tuple of the (results, remaining_slots)

 Suggestions: